Common questions campus departments may have concerning procurement and management of "cloud" services:

 The distinction here is that just because there is a contract in place with a supplier doesn't mean that it is appropriate for all use cases.

 An example is our Google agreement which will meet the overwhelming majority of our needs in the e-mail/calendar space, but that is not HIPAA compliant and as such is not a good fit for use cases where Protected Health Information is in play.
 For assistance with IT policy questions, contact firstname.lastname@example.org.

 By engaging with a service provider, you have the responsibility as the Resource Proprietor for ensuring compliance with laws, regulations and policies, including standards (UC Business Finance Bulletin IS-2 and IS-3).

 For example, if notice-triggering data is involved, the service (whether on or off campus) must meet the protective measures defined in the campus Minimum Security Standard for Electronic Information.

 Information that is subject to state or federal regulations will have use and disclosure restrictions that must be maintained.
 Student records are protected by FERPA regulations.
 Medical records are protected by HIPAA, FERPA, and state laws.

-The Resource Proprietor, in consultation with the Resource Custodian, is responsible for determining the level of risk (subject to law, regulation and policy) and ensuring implementation of appropriate security controls to address that risk.
+The Resource Proprietor, in consultation with the Resource Custodian, is responsible for determining the level of risk (subject to law, regulation, and policy) and ensuring the implementation of appropriate security controls to address that risk.
 This puts responsibility for evaluation of the service's security controls (e.g., hardening, patching and monitoring) in the hands of the Resource Proprietor.
 Although not directly applicable to services outside of the campus network, the campus Minimum Security Standard for Networked Devices provides a useful set of baseline security requirements.